darrenjw/scala-smfsb/README.md

 ### Scala library for stochastic kinetic modelling, biochemical network simulation, and parameter inference, associated with the 3rd edition of the textbook Stochastic Modelling for Systems Biology

-* The current *stable* version of this library is "0.7"
+* The current *stable* version of this library is "0.8", for Scala 2.13
-* The current unstable *snapshot* release of this library is "0.8-SNAPSHOT"
+* Use version "0.7" for Scala 2.11 and 2.12

-Binaries are published to Sonatype, cross-built for Scala 2.11.x and 2.12.x.
+* The current unstable *snapshot* release of this library is "0.9-SNAPSHOT"

-**N.B.
-Version 0.7 includes SIR and SEIR epidemic models, for convenience, due to their topical interest.**
+Binaries are published to Sonatype.

 ## Quickstart